Collaboration is an essential aspect of any successful team.

 Knowing their contributions matter, team members are motivated to do their best.
 This shared responsibility makes everyone feel ownership, leading to better individual and team productivity.

-How to rock collaboration with 6Cs
+How to rock team collaboration with 6Cs

 • Communication (Chat it up): Discuss openly and respectfully.
 Share ideas and give feedback.